idea-iitd/gnn-x-bench/README.md

 ### Reproducibility Experiments

 Reproducibility experiments needs the explanations from the explainers.
 It trains from-scratch GNNs using the explanations and evaluate them.
-We use top-{5, 10, 15, 20, 25} from explanations and re-train them.
+We use top-1 to top-10 from explanations and re-train them.

 We already provide our run performance but, you can run the following command to run reproducibility experiments: